Exclusive: China set to delay maiden flight of C919 commercial jet - sources

 The first aircraft is in its sub-assembly facility, which is next to Shanghai’s Pudong International Airport, and it will be rolled to the adjacent final assembly plant once the tail, vertical stabilizer and horizontal stabilizer are fixed.

-The two CFM International Leap 1C engines, manufactured by a joint venture between General Electric’s (GE.N) aviation unit and France’s Snecma, will then be fixed.
+The two CFM International Leap 1C engines, manufactured by a joint venture between General Electric’s (GE.N) aviation unit and France’s Snecma, will then be attached.

 Systems from international suppliers such as Honeywell, United Technologies subsidiary Goodrich, Rockwell Collins and Parker Aerospace will be installed in the coming months.